jmora/mindgraph/pages/asynchronous work.md

 			- Boarding new members and helping them to get to speed
 			- Provide a real-time updated perspective
 			- Provide a single source of truth, every "report" or similar information to be produced should come from a single documentation source, avoiding inconsistencies, updating only once (less overhead), and detecting errors more easily (more reads per write).
 Having several sources of truth eventually produces inconsistencies.
-			- #conjecture updates in the documentation and notifications on them are enough for all communication.
-The discussion and process for decision making should be made explicit similarly, allowing for new members to understand not only _how_ things are but _why_.
+			- #speculation updates in the documentation and notifications on them are enough for all [[communication]].
+The discussion and [[process]] for [[decision making]] should be made explicit similarly, allowing for new members to understand not only _how_ things are but _why_.
-	- #conjecture written communication might help against the [[Parkinson's law of triviality]]
+	- #speculation written communication might help against the [[Parkinson's law of triviality]]
 - It is especially indicated in the case of [[remote work]]